 Broadband deals — For those of you just getting started with the internet, you'll want an easy-to-install broadband package that offers fantastic customer care.
 Our Packages page has a wide range of options for many different households' needs.

-Business broadband deals - Businesses have different needs than consumers, and online business broadband packages are tailored for these needs, with essential extras like fixed/static-IPs, e-mail addresses, added security software and online storage space.
+Business broadband deals — Businesses have different needs than consumers, and online business broadband packages are tailored for these needs, with essential extras like fixed/static-IPs, email addresses, added security software and online storage space.

-One major influence on speeds is that your ISP will share your connection with other users, which is why connections slow at popular times.
+One major influence on speeds is that your provider will share your connection with other users, which is why connections slow at popular times.
 The distance between the telephone exchange and your house coupled with the quality of the cables used will also determine the speeds you can actually receive.

 We've broken speed down into three tiers:

 Fibre broadband – Fibre broadband can offer up to 70Mbps internet speeds to over 97% of the country, and over 1000Mbps (1Gbps) in select areas.
 Full fibre connections and Virgin Media's cable broadband packages are some of the fastest around.

 Cheap Broadband – Cheap packages are fine for light internet users.
 They allow you to check emails, browse the internet, watch videos on YouTube and play computer games.
 However, the quality of the connection and speeds are somewhat lacking and will struggle more often with activities such as more than one person in the home streaming HD video.

 Data limits are an important part of a broadband package because they determine how much you can use the internet each month.

 Although most new broadband contracts have unlimited data allowances, many mobile broadband providers still offer packages with data limits.
 So if you plan on using one of these deals, you might have to pay more for an unlimited package.

 With data limits, you'll be charged for any extra data you use above your limit, so it's a good idea to get more than you typically use.